An Observation Log of My Fiancée Who Calls Herself a Villainess: Characters

+Bertia's contracted spirit.
+As a spirit of darkness, she specializes in barriers and defense.
+She takes the appearance of a young child with fox ears and tails (although most people can't see the ears and tail) and is protective of Bertia.
+She does not speak but expresses herself through her actions.
+She is not fond of Cecil but puts up with him for Bertia's sake.
+Her favorite food is inarizushi.
+She marries Zeno and is pregnant with his child at the end of the series.

 Media

 Light novel

 Written by Shiki, An Observation Log of My Fiancée Who Calls Herself a Villainess was originally published on the Shōsetsuka ni Narō website until Shiki removed it on March 27, 2017.
 AlphaPolis later published two volumes with illustrations by Wan Hachipisu under their Regina Books light novel imprint from May 4 to September 5, 2017.
 The series is licensed digital-only in English by Hanashi Media under the title Observation Records of My Fiancée: The Misadventures of a Self-Proclaimed Villainess.

-A sequel series titled An Observation Log of My Wife Who Calls Herself a Villainess (自称悪役令嬢な妻の観察記録。, Jishō Akuyaku Reijō na Tsuma no Kansatsu Kiroku) began publication under the same imprint on April 5, 2022.
+A sequel series, titled An Observation Log of My Wife Who Calls Herself a Villainess (自称悪役令嬢な妻の観察記録。, Jishō Akuyaku Reijō na Tsuma no Kansatsu Kiroku), began publication under the same imprint on April 5, 2022.
 Five volumes have been released as of June 5, 2025.
+The sequel is also licensed by digital-only by Hanashi Media under the title Observation Records of My Wife: The Misadventures of a Self-Proclaimed Villainess.